List of modern great powers: United Kingdom (1588–)

-The British Empire in the modern era was built primarily in Asia, the Middle East and Africa.
+The British Empire in the modern era was built primarily in Asia, the Middle East, and Africa.
 It included colonies in Canada, the Caribbean, and India, South Africa, and shortly thereafter began the settlement of Australia and New Zealand.
-Following France's 1815 defeat in the Napoleonic Wars, Great Britain took possession of many more overseas territories in Africa and Asia, and established an informal empire of free trade in South America, Persia, and more.
+Following France's 1815 defeat in the Napoleonic Wars, Great Britain took possession of many more overseas territories in Africa and Asia.
+It established an informal empire based on free trade in South America, Persia, and elsewhere.

 At its height, the British Empire was the largest empire in history and, for over a century, was the foremost global power.
-In 1815–1914 the Pax Britannica was the most powerful unitary authority in history due to the Royal Navy's unprecedented naval predominance.
+In 1815–1914, the Pax Britannica was the most powerful unitary authority in history due to the Royal Navy's unprecedented naval predominance.

-During the 19th century, the United Kingdom was the first country in the world to industrialise and embrace free trade, giving birth to the Industrial Revolution.
-The rapid industrial growth after the conquests of the wealthy Mughal Bengal transformed Great Britain into the world's largest industrial and financial power, while the world's largest navy gave it undisputed control of the seas and international trade routes, an advantage which helped the British Empire, after a mid-century liberal reaction against empire-building, to grow faster than ever before.
+During the 19th century, the United Kingdom was the first country in the world to industrialize and embrace free trade, giving birth to the Industrial Revolution.
+The rapid industrial growth after the conquests of the wealthy Mughal Bengal transformed Great Britain into the world's largest industrial and financial power.
+In contrast, the world's largest navy gave it undisputed control of the seas and international trade routes.
+This advantage helped the British Empire, after a mid-century liberal reaction against empire-building, to grow faster than ever before.
 The Victorian empire colonised large parts of Africa, including such territories as South Africa, Egypt, Kenya, Sudan, Nigeria, and Ghana, most of Oceania, colonies in the Far East, such as Singapore, Malaysia, and Hong Kong, and took control over the whole Indian subcontinent, making it the largest empire in the world.